2018-2019 TRAINING GRANT RECIPIENTS

 Sumiko De La Vega, MS, Trainee

-Sumiko De La Vega is the Assistant Entomologist for San Joaquin County Mosquito and Vector Control District and is a graduate student in the Department of Biological Sciences at University of the Pacific.
-Her current research is focused on insecticide resistance in Culex tarsalis, a vector of West Nile virus (WNV), but she also enjoys research related to many components of Integrated Vector Management including methods of control for the invasive Aedes spp.
+Sumiko De La Vega is the assistant entomologist for San Joaquin County Mosquito and Vector Control District and is a graduate student in the Department of Biological Sciences at University of the Pacific.
+Her current research is focused on insecticide resistance in Culex tarsalis, a vector of West Nile virus (WNV), but she also enjoys research related to many components of Integrated Vector Management (IVM) including methods of control for the invasive Aedes spp.

 Tara Thiemann, PhD, MS, PI, University of the Pacific

 The Thiemann Lab focuses on the biology of arthropod vectors that transmit pathogens to humans and other animals.
 Current projects include characterizing the mechanisms for insecticide resistance in Culex tarsalis, an important vector of West Nile virus.
 Additional projects are focused on determining which species of mosquito are important in the transmission of dog heartworm in Northern California and on evaluating the blood feeding patterns of various vector species throughout the state.

 “Assessment of risk and transmission cycle of the emerging tick-borne pathogen, Borrelia miyamotoi”

 Samantha Sambado is currently pursuing an ecology, evolution, and marine biology Ph.D. at UC Santa Barbara with Dr. Cherie Briggs and Dr. Andy MacDonald to better understand how vector-borne diseases spread using empirical and theoretical frameworks.
 She is also a Master of Arts student in statistics with emphasis on data science.
 She hopes to stay connected with other PacVec researchers to continue collaboration on vector-borne disease projects and exchange ideas of how to make basic science applicable to public health.

 Andrea Swei, PhD, PI, San Francisco State University